 - Permitted testing materials (including calculator or scantron).

 Testing Services provides pencils, scratch paper (if allowed), and noise reduction devices.
 Students are responsible for bringing any other testing materials that may be permitted.

-No food, drink, backpacks, purses, hats, cell phones, pagers, or IPods may be taken into the testing room.
+No food, drink, backpacks, purses, hats, cell phones, pagers, watches, electronic bands nor iPods may be taken into the testing room.

 Testing Services has free, secure lockers to store all personal items not allowed into the testing room.

 You may not leave Testing Services facility during your exam, so make sure your parking is paid up and other non-testing related issues are addressed prior to starting your exam.

 Students must abide by Portland State University's Code of Conduct and Testing Service guidelines.
 Violations will be reported to the University Conduct and Community Standards office, the instructor, and the Disability Resource Center.

 Schedule your appointment with Testing Services at least 7 days prior to your desired testing day.